So far we have created an simple project called Rock Blaster. Next we will create a skeleton for our game.

 - Hud (will be made in Gum)

 - EndGameUi (will be made in Gum)

 What if we don’t think of everything?

 If you don’t think of all of the Screens and Entities that you’ll need, that’s okay!
 The purpose of this isn’t to fully define the game, but rather to get you to think about the game from a development perspective – something which you may not do immediately when you think up a game idea.
 Working through the Screen and Entity list may help you realize things that you may need.

 Now that we created a list of things that we need in our game, we will start by adding the entities.

 You are modifying your Visual Studio Project

-All of the work that you do in Glue results mainly in code being generated and in your Visual Studio project (which may be .vsproj, .csproj, or .contentproj) being modified.
+All of the work that you do in Glue results mainly in code being generated and in your Visual Studio project (.csproj) being modified.
 Although Visual Studio will automatically reload any changes to any projects, it will also notify you that the project has changed.
 As you work with Glue you may encounter popups in Visual Studio notifying you that things have changed.
 Don’t worry, this is expected behavior – your projects will continue to work just fine.